In partnership with Beata Hardzei

 All the fried foods are high in calories, salt, and fats, but low in nutrients.
 Even though french fries are delicious, you won’t feel full for long after eating a portion of them.
 And neither will your after a good burger.
 Moreover, the meat in such a burger will provide you with more fats than proteins — cooking a lean ground beef at home without added oils would be a much healthier solution.

 The situation is even worse when it comes to chips: they’re high in calories and fats and often contain dangerous sodium levels.
 Moreover, among all the processed foods, potato chips are the most strongly associated with weight gain.
+Salty foods like these can also lead to varicose veins, which can be extremely painful (you can try to find a varicose veins clinic located in Dallas if this is an issue you currently deal with.)

 3. Processed Meats